Walk This Way

 Through fostering an intentional encounter with nature, this project provides an opportunity for participants to relate to the natural world, and remember that they are moving through an ecological community; a more than human world.

-The project will be situated along an outdoor path in a designated Montgomery County Park, with signs and a map directing the walker.
-Along the path, the posted signs contain participatory prompts and contemplative questions such as, “Walk your next 20 steps as silent as a mouse...What do you hear?” and “How do you have a conversation with a creek?”
+The project will be situated along an outdoor path in a designated Montgomery County Park, with constructed signage directing the walker.
+Along the path, the posted signs contain participatory prompts and contemplative questions such as...

 On the surface, these humorous messages create a positive, novelty experience for the person walking through.
 If you go deeper, though the questions and prompts are designed through the lens of de-centering the human point of view.
 To consider things in a way that may have never been considered.
 That nature exists as its own entity outside of its relations or service to humanity.
 The signs encourage investigation for the walker in how our interaction with the natural world influences these ideas.